Xaviju/perforandoElDom-charla-phidays/README.md

 This pseudo selector is similar to the previous one except for an important matter: it can match regardless of whether the originating element is a shadow host or not.
 This can go arbitrarily deep in the shadow tree.
 So, no matter how deeply nested they are, you could style all the exposed parts

 #### Why
-This pseuso-selector will allow that, given an exposed part in the elements, author will be able to change all of them using a single command.
+This pseudo-selector will allow that, given an exposed part in the elements, author will be able to change all of them using a single command.
 Since this go deep the shadow root, is similar to custom properties, but for pieces of code.

 #### How
 ```html